 All customer funds are held separately in segregated client accounts with one of the world’s largest financial institutions.
 These accounts are separate from our corporate accounts and we cannot use them to settle any of our own obligations.
-Our banking partner has over 57 million customers worldwide, and a 2013 revenue of $90 billion USD.

 Two-factor authentication is a way of improving account security by combining what you know, for example your password, with something only you have in your possession, like your mobile phone.

 When trying to log in or carry out certain actions, such as transferring money out, we will automatically send a message to your phone with a code.
 You enter this code into the two-factor authentication form on CurrencyFair.com.

 To find out more, read our blog post on Two Factor Authentication.